synopse/mORMot2/res/README.md

 ## Resources From Source

 Resources are compiled from `*.rc` source and associated files into `*.res` binary files, which will be linked to the executable during compilation.

+## Third-Party C Libraries

+Even if the framework is stand-alone, it has some optional third-party C code, to be linked as static binaries, which should be available in the [`static`](../static) sub-folder of this repository.

+They are to be downloaded from the latest https://github.com/synopse/mORMot2/releases

+You will find in the [`res/static`](static) folder some reference code, script and text to rebuild those third-party libraries from the source.